stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 ### Monitoring containers

 Can be taken care of through Amazon CloudWatch.
-You can easily create alarms based off of these metrics, providing you notification when specific events occur, such as your cluster size scaling up or down
+You can easily create alarms based off of these metrics, providing you notifications when specific events occur, such as your cluster size scaling up or down

 ### Amazon ECS Cluster